0xkowalskidev/Server-Hosting-Container-Orchestrator/README.md

 Function: Manages local storage resources for containers, providing and managing volumes for persistent data storage.

 Implementation: This component would interface with the underlying storage system to provision, mount, and manage storage volumes for containers, potentially integrating with cloud storage APIs or local filesystems for volume management.

+# Create Container Flow

+## Api post req to /namespaces/{namespace}/containers with container spec

+## Api makes a new record in etcd for container

+## Schedular assigns record to a node

+## Node sees it has a container that is not running and ensures it matches the state

+## First it checks if its networking matches the state, and create/removes rules

+## Second it checks if its storage matches the state, and create/removes mounts

+## Third it checks its containerd containers matches and creates/removes additional containers

+## Finally it checks whether its containers match the status state and starts/stops any containers